-Theorem \ref{Introstrr=1} was conjectured in the unpublished manuscript \cite{Kudla2012} of Kudla and the second author and was used in the extension by the first and the third author of the Kudla-Rapoport intersection conjecture to the \emph{almost self-dual} case in \cite{LZ22}.
+Theorem \ref{Introstrr=1} was conjectured in the unpublished manuscript \cite{Kudla2012} of Kudla and the second author and was used in the extension by the first and the third author of the Kudla--Rapoport intersection conjecture to the \emph{almost self-dual} case in \cite{LZ22}.

 Returning to the case of general $r$, we obtain two closed embeddings,